seriuksergii/User-management/README.md

 • Reactive Forms

-#Tasks Description
+#Task descriotion:

-Develop a small CRUD application on the latest version of Angular.
+Develop a small CRUD application using the latest version of Angular.
+Below are the requirements and features to be implemented:

-Create a page that must contain a list, pagination, and a "Create User" button.
-Get data from an attached JSON file and display it on this page.
-Please use the HttpClient to get the data.
-The JSON file must be located in a public folder.
+1. Page Features:
-The list must contain the following columns:
+List of Users: The page must display a list of users with the following columns:
-• First name
+First Name
-•Last name
+Last Name
-● Email
+Email
-● Created at - format date to MM-DD-YYYY HH:mm
+Created At: Display the date in MM-DD-YYYY HH:mm format Description
-● Description
-● Tags
+Tags
-● Actions - Edit (shows the same modal window as "Create User" but with pre-filled data), Delete
+Actions: Edit and Delete options
+Pagination: Display 10 users per page by default.
+Use Angular Material for pagination.
+2. CRUD Operations:
+Create User:
-On clicking "Create User" and "Edit" buttons, show a modal with a form.
-Please use Angular Reactive Forms.
-The form must contain the following fields:
+On clicking the "Create User" button, a modal with a form should appear.
+The form should include the following fields:
-● First name - required, max length 100
+First Name: Required, max length 100
-● Last name - required, max length 100
+Last Name: Required, max length 100
-● Email - required, max length 100, email validation
+Email: Required, max length 100, email validation
-● Description - not required, max length 1000
+Description: Optional, max length 1000
-● Tags - not required, array of strings.
-You can use Angular Material chips or an input field where tags are separated by commas, or a multi-select.
-After adding a user, please push the new object to the array of users.
-After editing, please update the existing user.
+Tags: Optional, an array of strings (tags).
+Can be implemented using Angular Material chips, a multi-select input, or an input field where tags are separated by commas.
+After adding a user, the new user object should be pushed to the users array.
+Edit User:
+On clicking the "Edit" button in the Actions column, a modal with the same form should appear, pre-filled with the existing user data.
+The existing user data should be updated upon form submission.
+Delete User:
+On clicking the "Delete" button in the Actions column, show a confirmation modal.
+If confirmed, the user should be removed from the array.
+3. Form Validation:
-If a field is not valid, please show an error message under the field (standard Material error message).
+If a field is invalid (e.g., exceeds the max length or fails validation), show an error message under the respective field using Angular Material's standard error message component.
-On clicking "Delete" in the actions column, show a confirmation modal and delete the user from the array if confirmed.
-Pagination - show 10 items on the page by default.
+4. Data Handling:
+HttpClient: Use HttpClient to fetch data from a locally stored JSON file located in the public folder.
+After editing a user, update the existing user in the array.
+5. Additional Notes:
-Please use Angular Material for pagination and form elements.
+Please use Angular Material for all form elements, pagination, and dialog modals.
+Implement proper date formatting for the Created At column and ensure proper validation is displayed for each field.